yigitozgumus/Polimi_Thesis/README.md

 # Polimi Thesis
 This is the repository for the Master's thesis titled "Anomaly Detection using Generative Adversarial Networks"

+# Project Structure

+The project and the hierarchy of the files are structured using [this](https://github.com/MrGemy95/Tensorflow-Project-Template) Github Project.

 # How to run the models

 Every configuration file has a value for the implemented class name.
 You can use